Jeu (film)

-Jeu is a 2006 animated short by Georges Schwizgebel.
+Jeu is a 2006 animated short film by Georges Schwizgebel.
 Described as a film about the frenetic pace of modern life, Jeu is set to the scherzo of Prokofiev's Concerto for Piano No. 2, Opus 16.

 The film has received 12 international awards, including the Silver Dove Award from the international jury for animated film at the International Leipzig Festival for Documentary and Animated Film, the award for best experimental/abstract animation under 35 minutes at the Ottawa International Animation Festival, and a Special International Jury Prize at the Hiroshima International Animation Festival.
 Jeu is co-produced by the National Film Board of Canada and Studio GDS.